Creake Abbey: Ruins

 A few sections of the church walls remain standing, and demonstrate their traditional Norfolk flintwork.
 There are some remaining carved details in the window arches and doorways.
 However, little else survives apart from foundations.
 The site is now in the care of English Heritage, and freely accessible to the public.
 The abbey ruins are Grade I listed, originally listed as St Mary's Abbey.
 Four bays of the 6-bay chancel survive to roof height.
 There were some restorations in 1864 by RM Phipson, Chief Architect of the Diocese of Norwich.

 They form part of a wider heritage site, which is a Scheduled Monument.
-Within that wider site there are two further Grade I listings: the mixed medieaval-19th-century farmhouse called Creake Abbey Farmhouse (but which was originally itself listed as Creake Abbey) and the garden walls between the abbey ruins and Creake Abbey Farmhouse.
+Within that wider site there are two further Grade I listings: the mixed mediaeval-19th-century farmhouse called Creake Abbey Farmhouse (but which was originally itself listed as Creake Abbey) and the garden walls between the abbey ruins and Creake Abbey Farmhouse.

 There is a separate commercial enterprise, adjacent to the abbey ruins and Creake Abbey Farmhouse, which is called Creake Abbey.
 This is a café and farm shop, and hosts a farmers' market on the first Saturday of each month.